SimY4/SimY4/content/posts/005-avoiding-stringly-typed.md

 Ok, so what about the second problem?

-{{<notice tip>}} You can enablejavac to store method argument names by passing the -parameters compiler flag.
+{{<notice tip>}} You can enable javac to store method argument names by passing the -parameters compiler flag.
 Scala can honour the additional info and will let you use named arguments.
 Kotlin unfortunately ignores this metadata and won’t let you do it either way. {{</notice>}}

 ## Refined types